simplworld/simpl-modelservice/README.md

 1. From a model service directory, run its server.
 1. From the same model service directory, call `profile.sh`.
 You can use `profile.sh -h` for a list of options.

 Some example anonymous profiling tasks are defined in `modelservice/profiles`.
-These are the tasks that run unless you use the `-m` option to specify a different module path.
+These tasks are run unless you use the `-m` option to specify a different module path.

 To run from a model service directory when logged into an AWS instance,